How Much RAM Do You Really Need?

 Does your computer run faster with more RAM?

 It’s a common thought that adding RAM will in turn speed up your entire device.
-What is in fact is that if your present RAM is the issue for your performance, that may change.
+What is in fact true is that if your present RAM is the issue for your performance, that may change.
 But if you have enough RAM for what you usually do, adding more won’t, which in turn will not make your device speed up magically.

 RAM is a factor, but it’s not the only one.